As America deals with its opioid crisis, meth is also on the rise

 A New Surge

-Underlying the crisis is a growing concern that America focuses considerable resources on curtailing the supply of drugs, and punishing those to sell and abuse them, with little impact on the demand.
+Underlying the crisis is a growing concern that America focuses considerable resources on curtailing the supply of drugs, and punishing those who sell and abuse them, with little impact on the demand.

 "People using meth aren't just going to stop," said Henry Brownstein, director of the Center for Public Policy at Virginia Commonwealth University.
 His exploration of American meth markets resulted in the 2014 book "The Methamphetamine Industry in America: Transnational Cartels and Local Entrepreneurs."